BibhaCoder/AAPIS-Audit-Log/README.md

 👉 **[View live quarterly performance without dividends re-investment](AAPIS_quarterly_performance_audit.csv)**

 *Alpaca Audit quarterly live performance reflects price-action only and does not model dividend reinvestment.
-As a result, live alpaca performance data will be less compared to the AAPIS™ benchmark index, which utilizes dividend re-investment for total-return calculation.*
+Consequently, live execution data will show a structural lag compared to the AAPIS™ benchmark index, which utilizes a total-return calculation (inclusive of dividend reinvestment).*